wirc-sjsu/firebench/docs/how_to/sign_results.md

 the packaged public key for its key ID, and verifies the detached signature.
 An empty dictionary means no certificates are embedded.
 A changed subject, unknown key ID, unavailable GPG executable, or invalid signature is reported as a failed verification.
 Never commit private keys.

+Every benchmark run verifies the observational file's `fb-verified-obs-dataset` certificate.
+A valid observation certificate permits verification level C for an unsigned run and levels B, A, or A+ when the corresponding signed benchmark and model certificates are also valid.
+If the observation certificate is missing, invalid, or cannot be checked because GPG is unavailable, the benchmark continues at verification level D and emits a warning explaining the downgrade.
+The JSON result records both the selected level and the observation certificate verification result.